intuition-dev/INTUITION2/README.md

 _meta_ autobuild can be blazing-fast with methods 1 and 2, as the build server can run on a powerful Linux box.
 At any point you like, you would copy files from the build server to a production server (CDN, S3 etc.).
 This may be the best option while first developing a site or app.

-The remote-save on production in method 3 will be a little slower due to the extra FTP connection.
+The remote-save on production in method 3 will be a little slower due to the additional remote/FTP connection.
 But because you don't have to copy any files to production this may be a faster way to work as you are maintaining a site or app.

 See the _meta_ installation instructions at http://github.com/metabake/meta/blob/master/PERSPECTIVE/docs/README.md